 The proposed strategies in this section seek to promote fair policing and prosecution practices, strengthen the relationship between public safety and the most vulnerable members of our community, reduce reliance on use of force and incarceration, expand prevention and preparedness programs, and enhance transparency and infrastructure.

-For more information on the Fairfax Countywide Strategic Plan implementation and updates, visit: bit.ly/3xOXt10.
+For more information on the Fairfax Countywide Strategic Plan implementation and updates, check out the 2024 Annual Report.